abzcoding/lvim/README.md

 - Do not use as is, too much bloated!
 Also do not use on a potato PC!!
 - sometimes `compe-tabnine` doesn't play nice, you can disable it :)
 - if you wanna see the issues, remove `lvim.lsp.diagnostics.virtual_text = false`
-- I'm using tailwinds CSS for markdown, disable it if you want
+- Using tailwinds CSS for markdown, disable it if you want

 <!--
 - orgmode is using `~/shared/orgs` folder